MedhaParhy/348-project/README.md

 # 348_project

 ## AI Usage
-I used ChatGPT to generate HTML, help setup initial connection from database to flask using SqlAlchemy, explain transactions in SqlAlchemy, and help in figuring out which cloud platform would be easiest for me to deploy to.
+I used ChatGPT to generate HTML, help setup the initial Flask application and SQLAlchemy database connection, explain transactions in SqlAlchemy, and help in figuring out which cloud platform would be easiest for me to deploy to.

 I verified the code by incrementally testing parts of the project as I was building and modifying the code as needed for alignment with project requirements.
 I also added comments and reviewed each part of the implementation to make sure I fully understood how the system works.